 We agree that there is tremendous confusion about drinking water.
 There is a dizzying array of bottled water products available in stores, including purified water, vapor-distilled water, spring water, mineral water, electrolyte-enhanced water, alkaline water, alkaline-mineralized water, ionic water, infused water, vitamin water and so on.
 At the other end of [...]

-Essential Minerals are minerals (elements found in the earth) that are essential for our survival and proper functioning.
-There are at least 15 different minerals in this category, and we normally get these minerals from food and water.
-The most commonly known essential minerals are calcium, iron, magnesium, potassium, sodium, [...]
+Essential Minerals are those specific minerals that are classified by nutritional scientists and authorities to be essential for our survival and proper functioning.
+These minerals occur naturally in our planet's soil and water.
+There are at least 15 different minerals in this category, and we normally get these minerals from [...]

 Why should I be concerned about intake of essential minerals?
 Which minerals are the most important?